DanTup/streamdeck.dart/README.md

 # package:streamdeck

-## A package for creating plugins for the Elgato Stream Deck.
+## A Dart package for building plugins for the Elgato Stream Deck in Dart.

 Create actions that extend from `StreamDeckPluginAction` and a plugin class that extends `StreamDeckPlugin` to register them.